-To measure the cross-correlation between the galaxy positions and their shapes, we define two galaxy shape samples and one galaxy position sample.
-In this study, the raw data comes from the snapshot data catalogues of TNG300-1 at $z=0$, sourced from publicly available data.\footnote{https://www.tng-project.org/data/} It is then processed using the equations and methods described in Section \ref{sect:methodology}.
+To measure the cross-correlation between the galaxy positions and their shapes, we defined two galaxy shape samples and one galaxy position sample.
+In this study, the raw data come from the snapshot data catalogues of TNG300-1 at $z=0$, sourced from publicly available data.\footnote{https://www.tng-project.org/data/} It is then processed using the equations and methods described in Sect. \ref{sect:methodology}.

-While simulated data are not subject to the same biases as observed data, such as the challenge of fitting ellipticities in the presence of pixel noise or imperfect PSF modelling \citep{Samuroff_2021}, they remains susceptible to bias.
-This prompts us to implement quality cuts to ensure the validity of drawn conclusions.
-A primary source of uncertainty arises from galaxy resolution, which impacts ellipticity and orientation measurements.
+While simulated data are not subject to the same biases as observed data, such as the challenge of fitting ellipticities in the presence of pixel noise or imperfect PSF modelling \citep{Samuroff_2021}, they remain susceptible to bias.
+This prompts us to implement quality cuts to ensure the validity of the conclusions that have been drawn.
+A primary source of uncertainty arises from galaxy resolution, which impacts the ellipticity and orientation measurements.
 Galaxies with an insufficient number of particles to provide a meaningful shape measurement affect the ellipticity distribution of the sample.
-Through a series of convergence tests, \citet{Chisari_2015} find that a minimum number of 300 particles per galaxy is needed to mitigate resolution bias to acceptable levels.
-Consequently, in this study, we follow this practice and apply a cut to the shape sample, selecting only galaxies with more than 300 particles.
+Through a series of convergence tests, \citet{Chisari_2015} found that a minimum number of 300 particles per galaxy would be needed to mitigate resolution bias to acceptable levels.
+Consequently, in this study, we followed this practice and applied a cut to the shape sample, selecting only galaxies with more than 300 particles.

 For the position sample, we enforce a quality cut of $n_\star>50$.
 This threshold reflects the minimum number of particles required for a bound substructure to be considered a legitimate galaxy by the SUBFIND algorithm used in the IllustrisTNG simulations \citep{nelson_2021}.
 Galaxies with fewer than 50 particles are not well-resolved and could be considered random fluctuations.
 These cuts leave a total of 192,109 galaxies in the shape sample and 371,855 in the position sample.